tsen1220/DjangoReact-App/README.md

 Comments will have foreign key to connect with the article which they leave messages.

-You can comment until you login.
+You can't comment until you login.

 <img  src='https://raw.githubusercontent.com/tsen1220/DjangoReact-Forum/master/intro/beforelogincomment.jpg' alt=''>